(SOUNDBITE OF MUSIC)

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 In the mountains of the Tibetan plateau, villagers killed in last week's massive earthquake were cremated this weekend.
 As of this morning, the quake is being blamed for nearly 2,000 deaths - with hundreds more still missing.
 The task of cremating the dead fell to Buddhist monks.
 And the monks performed their traditional role under the watchful gaze of the Chinese government.
 NPR's Anthony Kuhn has this report.

-Lama Dan Ba: (Through translator) The government must allow people to follow their religions, especially following this huge quake.
+ANTHONY KUHN: Lama Dan Ba: (Through translator) The government must allow people to follow their religions, especially following this huge quake.
 The government has trusted and permitted us to handle and cremate the dead as it is in line with religious freedom and religious rules.

 KUHN: In Tibet, Buddhist temples are centers of learning and science.
 Monks are the backbone of the regions civil society.
 But China's government is sometimes uncomfortable with and mistrustful of religious and civil groups.
 Sha Shi Ping(ph), a spokesman at the government's rescue command post, says both government and society have a role to play.

-Mr. Ge Laidanzeng (Monk): (Foreign language spoken)
+KUHN: Mr. Ge Laidanzeng (Monk): (Foreign language spoken)

-Wan Li Xun(ph) is author of the book, "Sky Burial," one of the more critical looks at China's Tibet policies by a Chinese author.
+KUHN: Wan Li Xun(ph) is author of the book, "Sky Burial," one of the more critical looks at China's Tibet policies by a Chinese author.
 He says that the earthquake gives both officials and monks a chance to show goodwill to the local population.

-Anthony Kuhn, NPR News, Beijing.
+KUHN: Anthony Kuhn, NPR News, Beijing.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.